New Course teaches balance in maximizing crop yield and suppressing weeds

 The Nebraska Certified Crop Adviser Program (CCA) is a professional certification program offered by the American Society of Agronomy (ASA).
 The CCA Program requires educational standards and examinations in order to obtain the CCA designation.
 More information is available at http://www.necca.org/.

 Congratulations Dr. Steve Baenziger on the National Association of Plant Breeders lifetime achievement award!
-This award recognizes an individual who has given distinguished long-term service to the plant breeding discipline in areas such as breeding/genetics research and publication, education (graduate or undergraduate training), Extension outreach, and regional, national and/or international leadership.
+Given to him in 2015, this award recognizes an individual who has given distinguished long-term service to the plant breeding discipline in areas such as breeding/genetics research and publication, education (graduate or undergraduate training), Extension outreach, and regional, national and/or international leadership.

 “The Department of Agronomy and Horticulture has had excellent upward trajectory of their distance education opportunities for over a decade,” said Dr. Roch Gaussoin, Professor and Head of the Department of Agronomy and Horticulture.
 “The appointment of Ms. Sandall as coordinator of the program will not only sustain the current momentum, but accelerate it.”